mawkhan/securex-with-meraki/MX-L3-BLock-Use-Case.md

-# securex-with-meraki
+# Securex Orchestration in Meraki MX L3 Firewall Rules

-Cisco SecureX Workflows with Meraki MX Firewall
+Cisco SecureX Workflow for blocking an IP Address in Meraki MX Firewall Security Rules

 # Blocking a destination in MX L3 Security Rules from SecureX Threat Response